ucla-pls/pldi21-artifact/README.md

 ## Step-by-Step instruction

-This artifact support xx parts of the paper:
+This artifact support three parts of the paper:

 1. A record of the code and full logical model used to do the reduction of real Java Bytecode.